idvorkin/idvorkin.github.io/_d/blueprint.md

 ## Don't Die - Voices in his head

 He wrote a book, that is a conversation between the voices in his head.
 I was dissapointed he didn't name them, like [I did](/voices) :) Interesting, he has a voice named scribe, which I never thought about, but turns out I also have a scribe.

+## Who holds the reins, morning or evening Igor

+A core concept is there are really two Igors, the morning, who is full of discipline, and the evening one who makes terrilbe decisons.
+Who should have "control of the body"?
+I think future Igor would prefer morning Igor, but when evening Igor is in control, he's king of the world with accountability to no one.

+## Why not defer control to an algorithm?

+Sounds scary, but we do this easily to google maps, and we no longer get lost.
+Honeslty, and even if it's not 'perfectly optimal on every instance', it's great on the integral.
+I'm not sure if I'd want to do this, but I'm not sure why not.
+It's not like I'm doing a great job of it myself.

+I also try to do this for my finances using zero index funds vs lottery tickets.

 ## Attitude to others